k4mien/discordjs_music_bot_slash/README.md

 # discord_bot

-Discord bot for playing music from youtube/spotify/soundcloud and others wip...
+Discord Bot for playing music from yt/spotify/soundcloud and other platforms.

+Slash commands instead of prefix.